juanrdteleko/CleaningDataW4/Readme.md

 - a dataset with the mean and standard deviation for some variables described in codebook_average
 - A codebook called codebook_average explaning the whole dataset, the meaing of each column and measurements
 - From the 561 vector provided, only the sd and mean signals have been taken.
 Grouped by suject and activity the mean has been done for each variable.
-- 79 variable and 180 measurements.
-The first two columns represents the subject id and the activiy description.
+- 79 variable and 180 measurements plus two  first columns that represents the subject id and the activiy description.

 Origin of the data:
 ===================